xiangao/reproducible-research/content/git/index.md

 ```

 If you're working alone you probably won't see much value in using
 branches.
-When you're working with others they're much more
+When you're working with others they become mission
-important...
+critical...

 ## GitHub: Collaboration